 Chapter 11 is a reorganization process that, like Chapter 7, is overseen by a trustee.
 However, rather than liquidating your business, Chapter 11 keeps your business alive and pays your creditors over time.

-Filing for Chapter 11 is complex and involves a lot of work.
+Filing for Chapter 11 bankruptcy is complex and involves a lot of work.
 However, it is the only bankruptcy option that will allow your business to continue to operate if you have a partnership, LLC, or corporation.

-Furthermore, if you are a sole proprietor who wants to restructure and stay in business, Chapter 11 may also be an option for you if you have too much debt to be eligible for Chapter 13.
+Furthermore, if you are a sole proprietor who wants to restructure and stay in business, Chapter 11 may also be an option for you if you have too much business debt to be eligible for Chapter 13.

 Contact an Experienced Raleigh Bankruptcy Lawyer Today

 There are many reasons a business can run into financial trouble.
-As a business owner, you might worry that filing for bankruptcy is equivalent to saying that you are giving up on your company.
+As a business owner, you might worry that filing for bankruptcy is equivalent to saying you are giving up on your company.
 However, there are many cases in which filing for bankruptcy is the only way your business might have an opportunity to continue operating.

 If you are wondering whether bankruptcy might be a good option to preserve your business, contact the experienced Raleigh business bankruptcy lawyer of Bradford Law Offices.
 Our seasoned attorney has helped businesses across North Carolina take legal action to protect their interests, and we are ready to help you do the same.
 You can count on us to do everything we can to ensure you have a chance at a financially successful future.
 Contact us online or call us today at (919) 758-8879 for a confidential consultation and find out what your options are.